 Do you agree or disagree?
 Please provide the rationale for your answer.

 QFR4.
 Do any ambiguous areas remain that could lead to challenges with implementing the SFFAS 3 reporting requirements for seized and forfeited digital assets?
-If so, please provide examples of the issues, references to applicable guidance, and any potential solutions you propose.
+If so, please reference the specific issues, applicable guidance, and potential solutions.